 Cabrini University is a Catholic institution committed to helping the underserved through its Education of the Heart.
 The University’s mission of social justice stems from its namesake, St. Frances Xavier Cabrini (Mother Cabrini), who is the patron saint of immigrants.

 We are delighted to be the only school in Pennsylvania to partner with TheDream.US to provide scholarships for DREAMers and undocumented students in the Commonwealth.
+Our partnership also extends to students in New Castle County, DE.
 The application opens November 1.